Hit enter to search or ESC to close

 We have over 1200 athletes competing in the games - each hoping to do their region proud.
 Below you will see an example of the amazing talent across all the regions!

-Jack Armstrong - Boccee - Ulster Region
+Jack Armstrong - Bocce - Ulster Region

 Jack, 22, from Tyrone will be representing Team Ulster in Bocce and says being selected made him feel proud.
 “I was very happy when I found out I was selected.
 We got an email and my mum, brother and sister were with me.
 I felt really proud that all my training and hard work was getting me to be part of Team Ulster,” Jack said.
 Jack is a proud member of Omagh Spires and enjoys the variety and support at his club.
 “What I like about our club is that we can do multi sports.
 We have lots of opportunities to compete, great coaches and volunteers, and plenty of fun,” he shared.